shreya-perumal-git/Physiological-Impacts-of-ASMR-on-Stress/README.md

 ## Research Question

-*To what extent do ASMR exposure duration and distraction severity alter HR and BP in students?*
+*To what extent do ASMR exposure duration and distraction severity alter Heart Rate and Blood Pressure in students?*

 ## Background